 Biodiversity Net Gain

-We use Natural England's Biodiversity Metric to quantify the proposed changes in biodiversity value and help you understand how to achieve Biodiversity Net Gain.
+We use the statutory biodiversity metric to quantify proposed changes in biodiversity value and will help you understand how to achieve net gain.

 The BNG process requires reliable habitat survey data to assess the baseline biodiversity value of your site.
-Our understanding of environmental design will enhance biodiversity value within the parameters of your brief.

-As a registered practice with the Chartered Institute of Ecology and Environmental Management (CIEEM) we adhere to the most up-to-date professional standards to provide you with a trustworthy service.
-We use our extensive experience of environmental design to deliver pragmatic solutions to meet the challenges of BNG and the wider ecology policy and legislative framework.
+As a registered practice with the Chartered Institute of Ecology and Environmental Management (CIEEM), we adhere to the most up-to-date professional standards to provide you with a trustworthy service.

-Supporting and complementing our BNG service we can help you with:
+Supporting and complementing our BNG service, we can help you with:

 Key contacts